1876 FA Cup final: Post-match

 As occurred each year until 1882, the winning team did not receive the trophy at the stadium on the day of the match, but later in the year at their annual club dinner.
 In addition to receiving the Cup, the players each received a gold medal from the committee of Surrey County Cricket Club, the primary tenants of the Oval; Alcock, the Wanderers' former captain, was the secretary of the cricket club.
 Wollaston, who had played in both of the Wanderers' previous Cup final victories, became the first player to win the competition three times.
-He would retire from football having won the FA Cup five times, a record which would not be broken until 2010.
+He would retire from football having won the FA Cup five times, a record which was not broken until 2010, when Ashley Cole won his sixth.
 A week after the replay, four of the victorious Wanderers players were included in a select team which represented London in a match against an equivalent side from Sheffield.
 Despite their presence, the London XI lost the game 6-0.

 The Wanderers won the Cup again in each of the next two seasons; as of 2024, this remains one of only two occasions when a team has won the competition in three consecutive seasons.
 The club's fortunes declined rapidly thereafter, partly because many of the team's leading players opted to play instead for the clubs set up specifically for the former pupils of their individual schools.
 The Wanderers last took part in the FA Cup in the 1879-80 season, and by the mid-1880s the club had ceased to play matches altogether.
 The Etonians won the Cup in 1879, defeating Clapham Rovers in the final.
 They reached the final again four years later but lost to Blackburn Olympic, the first occasion on which a team from a working-class background had won the Cup.
 The victory marked the end of the domination of the competition by teams of upper-class amateurs; no such team won the FA Cup again and the Etonians did not enter the competition after the 1887-88 season.